-Kerala Backwaters + Highlights of Sri Lanka
+Kerala Backwaters, Highlights of Sri Lanka and Maldives Dhoni Cruise

-Join us on this trip exploring Kerala in South India and the nearby paradise island of Sri Lanka.
-We cruise the famous Kerala backwaters by houseboat, trek in search of wildlife in Periyar National Park and visit hilltop tea and spice plantations.
+Unwind with us on this relaxing exploration of Kerala, a corner of India known by its welcoming locals, as God's own country.
+We cruise tranquil backwaters by houseboat, trek in search of wildlife in Periyar National Park and visit hilltop tea and spice plantations.
 Along the way we discover colonial Kochi and spend a night in a family run homestay.
-In Sri Lanka we search for leopards and elephants in Willpaththu National Park, explore the country's Buddhist temples and spend time relaxing on tropical beaches.